AirBayCreative/oss/README.md

 #Command Line
 first you must configure the key.js file to add your access_id and access_key
 then put oss/bin/ to your system PATH then you can use oss command line directly
+or you can use npm install -g oss to use it directly
 type oss -h you can get the help infomation showed below
 <pre>
     Usage: oss [options]